 On 26 October 2015 I was awarded an honorary doctoral degree in philosophy by the National and Kapodistrian University of Athens

-I am, since 1993, Founding Editor of the International Journal of Philosophical Studies and Co-editor of the Contributions to Phenomenology book series, Springer publishers (2007 – ).
+I am, since 1993, Founding Editor of the International Journal of Philosophical Studies.
+I was Co-editor with Nicolas DeWarren of the Contributions to Phenomenology book series, Springer publishers (2007 -2017 ), responsible for the publication of more than 30 volumes.

 My research is primarily situated in three main areas: Contemporary European Philosophy, specifically phenomenology.
 See my Introduction to Phenomenology, Routledge 2000; Edmund Husserl: Founder of Phenomenology, Polity 2005; The Husserl Dictionary, co-edited with Joseph Cohen (Bloomsbury-Continuum 2012), Edmund Husserl’s Crisis of European Sciences: An Introduction, Cambridge 2012).
 I am also researching the History of Philosophy, especially the interrelations between analytic and Continental approaches in twentieth-century philosophy (see my Routledge Companion to Twentieth Century Philosophy, Routledge 2008); and Medieval Philosophy.
 See my The Philosophy of John Scottus Eriugena (Cambridge1989), and, with Stephen Gersh, Eriugena, Berkeley, and the Idealist Tradition, (University of Notre Press, 2006).
 I am particularly interested in the Neoplatonic tradition as well as in the evolution of the idealist tradition.